mikedidomizio/template-typescript-prettier-eslint/README.md

-# Quick template with Typescript/Prettier/ESLint/Vitest
+# Quick starter template with Typescript/Prettier/ESLint/Vitest

 This is a template to be used for a quick Javascript setup that includes